ClickWhere/heres-my-story/README.md

-# MH aWHEREness

-MH aWHEREness is the viewing and crowdmapping platform for the mental health awhereness project.
+# Crush Kita in the Time of Didigra

+Kilig moments and heartaches on a crowmap.

 This was initially based on Raphael Dumas' repository - [crowdmap-basic](https://github.com/radumas/crowdmap-basic).

+Also based on Mental Awareness and Mapbeks

 Updated with more plugins and functions to make crowdmapping of mental health services and facilities easier even for non-GIS/non-mapping volunteers.